 Frequently Asked Questions (FAQ)

-If you want to deploy Debian lenny the entry for /etc/apt/sources.list and for /etc/fai/apt/sources.list should contain:
+If you want to deploy Debian jessie the entry for /etc/apt/sources.list and for /etc/fai/apt/sources.list should contain:

 Is FAI available for Ubuntu?